 While asking for this investment, it should be noted that Clubs are cognizant of overreliance on any one funding stream, especially state investment.
 Clubs were not immune to the economic impact and philanthropic downturn of 2020 and TANF funding has proven vital to support continued operations.
 That being said, community support is the crux of our funding model.
 This raises two important points.
 1) when evaluated against total Club projected operating income for the coming year, this investment (even at the increase amount of \$5M per fiscal year) equates to just slightly over 10% of total funding.
-While some individual Clubs participated in Paycheck Protection Programs and received allocations of CARES non-profit relief via an unemployment reimbursement from JFS1, the Alliance has received no direct allocation of federal relief funds during this time.
+The Alliance has received no direct or indirect allocation of federal relief funds during this time.
 2) TANF dollars have proven a strong catalyst for growth and an important resource for sustainability across the state.
 We have found that for every dollar Clubs get from state government, it helps raise approximately four times that amount from the community, corporations, and private individuals.